 - Run the carpet cutter along the baseboards and cut the carpet side, leaving the backing intact.
 Use the utility knife to trim around corners and built-ins, then cut the backing and leave about 20mm carpet overhang to tuck under the baseboards.

 - Finish your carpet stretching Auckland job by pushing the edge of the carpet fix into the tack strip and under the baseboards.
-A screwdriver and hammer will do the job, but a quicker way is to use the carpet cutter.
+A screwdriver and hammer will do the job, but using the carpet cutter is quicker.
 You won’t be cutting the carpet, just forcing the carpet cutter’s front edge into the carpet and dragging it along the wall.
 This will mash the carpet into the fixed tack strip and push it underneath the baseboards in one movement.
-Call the experts such as Steam ‘n’ Dry Carpet Repairs Auckland.
+Call the experts such as Steam’ n’ Dry Carpet Repairs Auckland Services.

-For over three decades, Steam ‘n’ Dry Carpet Stretching Auckland can carpet repair & laying service.
-Based in South Auckland, North Shore, East, West Auckland., the professionals Steam ‘n’ Dry can be contacted using this number: 0800 783-266.
+Steam ‘n’ Dry Carpet Stretching Auckland Services offer carpet repair and laying service for over three decades.
+Based in South Auckland, North Shore, East and West Auckland, the professionals from Steam ‘n’ Dry Carpet Repairs Auckland can be contacted using this number: 0800 783-266.